manips-sai-org/sai2-interfaces/docs/config_files_details.md

 Its attributes are:
 	- logFolderName: Optional.
 The relative path of the folder where the log files will be saved.
 Defaults to "log_files/controllers"
 	- logFrequency: Optional.
 The frequency in Hz at which the log files are saved.
 Defaults to 100 Hz
-	- startWithController: Optional.
+	- enabledAtStartup: Optional.
 Whether to start logging data as soon as the controller starts.
 Defaults to false
 	- addTimestampToFilename: Optional.
 Whether to add the timestamp of the logging start to the log file name.
 Defaults to true None of the corresponding config parameters can be changed at runtime.
 -->
 <logger logFolderName="log_files/controllers"
 	logFrequency="100"
-	startWithController="false"
+	enabledAtStartup="false"
-	timestampInFilename="true" />
+	addTimestampToFilename="true" />
 ```

 #### The `<controller>` sub element